 Examples of FileFlex Zero Trust Data Access Granular Control

 FileFlex Enterprise layers its zero trust security with a set of management tools for IT putting them in ultimate control over the security of information in the organization via the FileFlex Enterprise Server Management Console.
 The toolkit includes strong IT control over file access and sharing with the ability to monitor and enforce security controls and policies.

-For example, the control panel works together with existing tools such as Single Sign-On (SSO), U2F, Active Directory and LDAP.
+For example, the control panel works together with existing tools such as Single Sign-On (SSO), U2F, Active Directory, and LDAP.
 It is used to specify and enforce encryption policies which can be customized on a case-by-case basis.
 It can customize security levels for users on a user-by-user basis.
 It includes activity logging and includes tools to allow export or integration with 3rd party monitoring and incident management tools and uses the organization’s existing AV solution.
-The admin panel can also be used to prohibit sharing of select files, folders or devices on an organizational basis, group basis or on a user-by-user basis.
-This is an ultimate IT control mechanism that allows remote access of PHI, PII and sensitive data, but ensures that it stays in its source location and copies are not shared with anyone.
+The admin panel can also be used to prohibit sharing of select files, folders, or devices on an organizational basis, group basis, or a user-by-user basis.
+This is an ultimate IT control mechanism that allows remote access to PHI, PII, and sensitive data, but ensures that it stays in its source location and copies are not shared with anyone.